PetersMinistry/rainmeter-uptime-clock-pro/README.md

 # Uptime Clock Pro

-Uptime Clock Pro is a custom Rainmeter clock/weather skin by PetersMinistry.
+Uptime Clock Pro is a custom Rainmeter clock/weather skin.
 The project has been refocused around one strong desktop anchor: expressive time, date, and simplified weather with custom condition visuals.

 This is a stable beta Rainmeter release.
 The core clock/weather experience is ready for beta distribution, with future settings and polish passes still planned.